ashutoshpandey/asp_git_aws_autoscale/ASWebApp/Readme.md

 nohup dotnet ASWebApp.dll --urls "http://0.0.0.0:5000" > app.log 2>&1 &
 ```

+## Security Group

+Make sure following rules are set in your security group and keep it same for all
+- Outbound rules: All Traffic => Any where
+- Inbout rules
+  Type		Port range		Source
+  Custom	5000			(security group id)
+  HTTP		80				Anywhere

+## Target Group

+Create a target group with following settings:
+- Target Type = Instance
+- Port = 5000
+- Health Path = /index (or whatever your endpoint)

+## Load balancer

+In your security group, allow load balancer.
+- Check load balancer security group under Security tab of load balancer
+- In launch template security group, add Http => Custom => select load balancer security group
+- Load balancer to run on port 80 and forwards to your target group.

 ## Flow

 1. Code is push to Github main branch